 Each Liquidity Facility provides the Trustee with the liquidity support necessary to purchase the applicable Adjustable Rate Bonds deemed tendered for purchase as described in the related Series Indenture.
 If remarketing proceeds are not sufficient to provide funds sufficient to pay the purchase price of tendered Adjustable Rate Bonds, the Trustee is required to draw funds under the applicable Liquidity Facility.
 The ability of the respective Liquidity Facility Provider to honor such drawings may be adversely affected by its financial condition at the time of such draws.
-If a Liquidity Facility Provider becomes insolvent or otherwise becomes a debtor in bankruptcy, such Liquidity Facility Provider may not be able to provide for the timely payment of the purchase price of related Adjustable Rate Bonds subject to tender for purchase.
-Neither the Authority nor the Remarketing Agent is obligated to purchase such Adjustable Rate Bonds subject to tender for purchase if the remarketing proceeds and payments under such Liquidity Facility are insufficient to pay the Purchase Price of such Adjustable Rate Bonds.
+If a Liquidity Facility Provider may not be able to provide for the timely payment of the purchase price of related Adjustable Rate Bonds subject to tender for purchase.
+Neither the Authority nor the Remarketing Agent is obligated to purchase such

+Adjustable Rate Bonds subject to tender for purchase if the remarketing proceeds and payments under such Liquidity Facility are insufficient to pay the Purchase Price of such Adjustable Rate Bonds.
 No assurance is given as to the current or future financial condition of any Liquidity Facility Provider or the financial condition of any entity with which any Liquidity Facility Provider may merge or by which it may be acquired.
 For more information about the Liquidity Facility Providers and Outstanding Liquidity Facilities, see Appendix B-"OUTSTANDING MASTER INDENTURE OBLIGATIONS-Outstanding Liquidity Facilities."

 Inability to Obtain Substitute Liquidity Facility.
 Each Liquidity Facility expires on a particular date which is much earlier than the maturity dates of the related Adjustable Rate Bonds.
 See Appendix B hereto.
 No assurances can be given that the Authority will be able to extend any of the Liquidity Facilities or obtain a Substitute Liquidity Facility with respect to any series of Adjustable Rate Bonds upon the terms required by the respective Series Indenture until and including the final maturity dates of such Adjustable Rate Bonds or until the interest rate on such Adjustable Rate Bonds is converted to a Fixed Rate.
-Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of the related Adjustable Rate Bonds prior to maturity at a price of par.
-The mandatory purchase of such Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
+Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of such Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
 As a result, related Adjustable Rate Bonds subject to such mandatory purchase will become Bank Bonds under the Master Indenture.
 See "Increased Costs Associated with Bank Bonds" under this caption.